asakura42/fedibest/README.md

 # fedibest
-simple stupid scripts for finding best fedi instances
+some stupid scripts for finding best fedi instances